Skip to main content

 How to Write a Season’s Greetings Card That Feels Warm

 A season’s greetings card can feel vague when it tries to cover every holiday at once.
-Start with the relationship, the format and one real detail so your holiday greeting sounds inclusive without feeling empty.
+Start with the relationship, the format, and one real detail so your holiday greeting sounds inclusive but not empty.

 ➡️ More practical writing help in our guide how to write a personal letter that still sounds natural